bvergara87/blueprint-takehome/README.md

 ## Notes for Consideration

 - The testing suite is not complete, I ran into issues with typing and deployment with Next.js and Vercel, where the build would fail due to dynamic imports that vercel couldn't handle and typescript errors that I wasn't able to resolve in the time I spent on this.
 (The tests do run locally if I change NextRequest -> NextApiRequest, but obviously on a production app this would be a non-starter and I'd have to rewrite the tests to work with that.)
-- I implemented the UI pretty quickly, but I didn't go all out on the styling, I just wanted to get something that worked.
+- I implemented the UI pretty quickly, but I didn't go all out on the styling and therefore used in-line styling to get the job done.
 - I didn't implement any authentication, though I would have liked to add some patient identification to the data and add middleware with tokenized authentication (Clerk, auth0, etc) for added security.

 ## Links